 The 94th Carillon Summer Concert Series

-The 94th Carillon Summer Concert Series begins Sunday, June 24th, 2018.
+Thanks for a great summer!
+Stay tuned for concert details for Summer of 2019.
 Our Summer Carillon series runs Sunday evenings at 6pm through mid-August.
 It’s a wonderful opportunity to hear these majestic bells from renowned carillonneurs from across the globe.
-Click here for the list of dates and musicians from Summer 2018.

 The Carillon on Chronicle